Yiwen543/6895-midterm-project/README.md

 ## 🛠️ How to Install Dependencies

-To run MindKeeper, a GPU-enabled environment is highly recommended (e.g., Google Colab with L4/T4 GPU).
+To run MindKeeper, a GPU-enabled environment is highly recommended (e.g., a local machine with CUDA, or Google Colab with L4/T4 GPU).

 **Step 1: Clone the repository**